wikum/DivergenceAnalysis/README.md

 Instructions:

-1. Download the data from http://luigimarchionni.org/divergence.html
+1. Download the data from http://luigimarchionni.org/divergence.html.
+Install the required packages.

 2. Run install.R script to install the following packages from github repositorites: wikum/rutils, wikum/divergence